Top New York City Museums for Kids

 Pier 86 W.46th St. at 11th Avenue

-As one of the top museums for kids in NYC it’s a must.
-Don’t let the aircraft carrier throw you off, find more than military aircraft.
+As one of the top NYC museums, it’s a must.
+Don’t let the aircraft carrier throw you off; find more than military aircraft.

 Best Museums for History